Read all the latest news on GBSD

 Ground Based Strategic Deterrent, or GBSD, is the next generation ICBM under development.
 A Megaproject, equivalent to 15 Defense Department programs in scope, design, development, certification and deployment…it will recapitalize or modernize 400 missiles, 450 silos, more than 600 facilities across almost 40,000 square miles of US territory, over 6 states, 3 operational wings and a test location.
 (Video By Staff Sergeant Franklin Harris)

-Heritage Report: Nuclear Modernization Is Our Top Defense Priority, and America Can Afford It
+Heritage Commentary: Nuclear Modernization Is Our Top Defense Priority, and America Can Afford It

 March 25, 2021